 How to Reach Nagaland

-: The rail service is also available to reach Nagaland.
+By Rail: The rail service is also available to reach Nagaland.
 The nearest railway station is in Dimapur, which is 74 km away from Kohima, the capital of the state.
-This railway station is connected with the Guwahati
+This railway station is connected with the Guwahati railway station.

 The Naga people of this state have a rich tradition of preparing their own cloth, their won hats and raincoats, cooking vessels, medicines and the substitutes for crockery.
 The Diezephe Craft village is good destination for buying the handicrafts prepared by the Naga people.
 Tseminyu and Ungma village are well known places for pottery by aluminum and steel vessels.
 The baskets prepared by the canes and bamboo can be availed from all the markets of Nagaland.
 Headgears and furnitures made of bamboo are also available in most of the market places of the state.
 The Naga women prepare beautiful and colourful shawls, bags and jackets and these can be bought at a cheap rate from here.